View Any Instagram Profile Picture in Full Size (2026)

 Photo by Jess Bailey on Unsplash

 1. Go to peekstories.com 2.
-Type in the username 3.
-Their profile loads — full-size profile picture right at the top 4.
-Right-click (or long-press on mobile) and save the image
+Enter the username 3.
+The full-size profile picture appears at the top of the results 4.
+Right-click on desktop (or long-press on mobile) to save it

 I Tested 5 Other Profile Picture Viewers — Here's How They Compare